Who is Jesus?

 God’s Creation

-In the beginning, God the Father created the heavens and the earth, including humanity.
-The Bible tells us that we were made in God’s image, designed to live in a loving relationship with Him.
+In the beginning, God created the heavens and the earth, including humanity.
+The Bible says we were made in God’s image, designed for relationship with Him.

 The Problem: Our Rebellion